 When you install ALM, the installation program creates a project repository on the application server's file system.
-By default, the project repository is located under the application deployment directory, at C:\ProgramData\Micro Focus\ALM\repository on Windows machines, and at /var/opt/Micro Focus/ALM/repository on UNIX machines.
+By default, the project repository is located under the application deployment directory, at C:\ProgramData\Micro Focus\ALM\repository on Windows machines, and at /var/opt/ALM/repository on Linux machines.

 The project repository contains the sa and qc sub-folders.
 The sa directory stores global XML files, style sheets, templates, and reports to be used by all projects in the project repository.

 The qc directory is a working area for a group of domains that are shared by multiple users.
 Each domain stores projects.
 When you create a new project, you can add it to the default domain or to a user-defined domain.